will-hanabi-bot/scala-bot/README.md

 - `navigate <turn>` to travel to a specific turn.
     - If it is the bot's turn, it will provide a suggestion on what it would do.
     - Instead of a turn number, `+` (next turn), `++` (next turn of the same player), `-`, and `--` can also be used.

+## Self-play
+The bot can play games with copies of itself using `cargo run --release --bin self_play [-- <options>]`.
+Possible options:
+- `games=<numGames>` sets the number of games to play (defaults to 1)
+- `seed=<seed>` sets the seed of the first game to be played (defaults to 0)
+    - The seeding algorithm is different from the one used on hanab.live.

+The final score for each seed as well as how each game terminated are logged to the console.
+JSON replays of each game are saved to a `seeds` folder, which can be loaded into hanab.live for viewing.